Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_hybrid_tables/getting_started_with_hybrid_tables.md

 ```

 ## Unique and Foreign Keys Constraints
-Duration: 10 Minutes
+Duration: 10

 In this part of the step, we will test Unique and Foreign Keys Constraints.

 ### Step 4.1 Unique Constraints
 In this step, we will test Unique Constraint which ensures that all values in a column are different.
-In table TRUCK that we created in the Set Up step we defined column TRUCK_EMAIL as NOT NULL and UNIQUE.
+In table TRUCK that we created in the Setup step we defined column TRUCK_EMAIL as NOT NULL and UNIQUE.

 Display information about the columns in the table.
 Note the unique key value for the TRUCK_EMAIL column.